 As mentioned in our previous post: “FICA to FICAA”, an important component of the Financial Intelligence Centre Amendment Act 1 of 2017 (FICAA) is the establishment of taking a risk-based approach when doing due diligence on clients.
-The purpose of this risk-based approach is to allow organisations to make better use of resources by focusing attention where there is higher risk.
+The purpose of this risk-based approach is to allow organisations to make better use of their resources by focusing attention where there is higher risk.

 This risk-based approach should be no different for the legal profession as the services of legal practitioners are varied and whilst product and service alone would not necessarily result in a client being assessed as higher risk, it should be considered as a part of the overall risk assessment.

 Products / services that: